hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

     </session-config>
 ```

-If you want to override session expiry configuration with Hazelcast specific configuration, `session-ttl-seconds` can be used to specify TTL on Hazelcast Session Replication Distributed Map.
+If you want to override session expiry configuration with a Hazelcast specific configuration, you can use `session-ttl-seconds` to specify TTL on the Hazelcast Session Replication Distributed Map.

 #### sticky-session

-Hazelcast holds whole session attributes in a distributed map and in local HTTP session.
+Hazelcast holds whole session attributes in a distributed map and in a local HTTP session.
 Local session is required for fast access to data and distributed map is needed for fail-safety.

-- If `sticky-session` is not used, whenever a session attribute is updated in a node (in both node local session and clustered cache), that attribute should be invalidated in all other nodes' local sessions, because now they have dirty value.
-So, when a request arrives to one of those other nodes, that attribute value is fetched from clustered cache.
+- If `sticky-session` is not used, whenever a session attribute is updated in a node (in both node local session and clustered cache), that attribute should be invalidated in all other nodes' local sessions, because now they have dirty values.
+Therefore, when a request arrives at one of those other nodes, that attribute value is fetched from clustered cache.

-- To overcome performance penalty of sending invalidation messages during updates, sticky sessions can be used.
-If Hazelcast knows sessions are sticky, invalidation will not be sent, because Hazelcast assumes there is no other local session at the moment.
-When a server is down, requests belonging to a session hold in that server will routed to other one and that server will fetch session data from clustered cache.
-That means, using sticky sessions, one will not suffer performance penalty of accessing clustered data and can benefit recover from a server failure.
+- To overcome the performance penalty of sending invalidation messages during updates, you can use sticky sessions.
+If Hazelcast knows sessions are sticky, invalidation will not be sent because Hazelcast assumes there is no other local session at the moment.
+When a server is down, requests belonging to a session hold in that server will routed to other server, and that server will fetch session data from clustered cache.
+That means, using sticky sessions, one will not suffer the  performance penalty of accessing clustered data and can benefit recover from a server failure.